DON’T MISS

 European citizens can study in Switzerland without Swiss health insurance if they hold a European Health Insurance Card (EHIC) or have taken out private insurance in their own country.
 Non-EU citizens attending university on a visa or residence permit must take out Swiss health insurance.

-This is mandatory and essential in order to allow you to remain on campus.
+This is mandatory and essential in order to allow you to remain enrolled at university.
 While in Switzerland, you are not covered by any healthcare provision or state healthcare system in your home country if you are not an EU citizen.

 Studying in Switzerland with private health insurance from a non-EU country